metamath/lamp-guide/docs/index.md

 This dialogue has the following options:

-Root statements ("first level" and "other levels"):
+Root statements/steps ("first level" and "other levels"):
-These let you select which statements (if any) currently in the proof may be used (that is, derived from).
+These let you select which statements/steps (if any) currently in the proof may be used (that is, derived from).
-If a statement isn't selected it will *not* be considered when creating the proof.
+If a statement/step isn't selected it will *not* be considered when creating the proof.
-The "First level" option selects the statements that may be used to directly prove this statement, while "other levels" selects the statements that may be used beyond this level.
+The "First level" option selects the statements/steps that may be used to directly prove this statement, while "other levels" selects the statements/steps that may be used beyond this level.
-We can select "all" (all statements may be used), "none" (no statements may be used), or select a specific set of statements that may be used.
+We can select "all" (all statements/steps may be used), "none" (no statements/steps may be used), or select a specific set of statements/steps that may be used.
-If it shows an expression like "1/8", that means a specific set of statements have been selected; the first number is the number of statements that are permitted, and the second number is the number of statements that *could* be permitted at this point.
+If it shows an expression like "1/8", that means a specific set of statements/steps have been selected; the first number is the number of statements/steps that are permitted, and the second number is the number of statements/steps that *could* be permitted at this point.
-Click on the current value to select the statements to permit.
+Click on the current value to select the statements/steps to permit.
-If the statement to be proved is not currently proved, the "first level" is set to "All" (all statements are considered) and the "other levels" is set to "None" (no statements are considered after the first level).
+If the statement/step to be proved is not currently proved, the "first level" is set to "All" (all statements/steps are considered) and the "other levels" is set to "None" (no statements/steps are considered after the first level).
-If this statement is already proved, the "first level" will be set to the statements that were used.
+If this statement/step is already proved, the "first level" will be set to the statements/steps that were used.
-Adding statements that can be used will increase what the bottom-up prover can prove, but this will also increase the time it takes to find a proof.
+Adding statements/steps that can be used will increase what the bottom-up prover can prove, but this will also increase the time it takes to find a proof.

-Label: If set, this is the sole ("root") statement to use as a starting point.
-Note that this is set if the system previously found a justification for this statement using this justification.
+Label: If set, this is the sole ("root") statement/step to use as a starting point.
+Note that this is set if the system previously found a justification for this statement/step using this justification.
 If blank, any label may be used as the justification (and the system will try them all in the process of searching).
 This setting does not affect other levels (depths) of the proof.

 Search depth: How deep the search is to go.
-Use of a single axiom or theorem is depth 1, a statement that requires a depth 1 search on a depth 1 search is depth 2, and so on.
+Use of a single axiom or theorem is depth 1, a statement/step that requires a depth 1 search on a depth 1 search is depth 2, and so on.
 The default search depth value is 4.
 Larger numbers enable more automation but generally take exponentially more time.